Every Parent wants to Protect Their Child. Learn How Life Insurance for Parents Can Help You Do Just That

 How Life Insurance Works

-Life insurance provides ready money to the people who depend on your paycheck, such as a baby or spouse, if you pass away.
+The way life insurance works is it provides ready money to the people who depend on your paycheck, such as a baby or spouse, if you pass away.

 At that time, the life insurance company would pay a set amount of money (the "benefit amount") to the person you chose as your beneficiary.
 You can name any person you'd like — and you can even name more than one.